W. D. Chadwick: Basketball

 Chadwick was the second basketball coach in A&M history.
 He served one season in that capacity leading the Aggies to a 2–4 record during the 1910–11 season.
 Following that season he turned the reins over to Earl C. Hayes but continued to coach football and baseball.

 Athletic director

 In addition to coaching three different programs at A&M, Chadwick also served as athletic director from 1909 to 1930.
 During his time as AD he worked on improving athletic facilities such as building baseball and football fields, tennis courts, and constructing the school’s first gymnasium.
 Chadwick also taught physical education.
 He was relieved of his duties as athletic director during the so-called "Bilbo Purge" of 1930 during which time Governor Theodore G. Bilbo, along with the boards of trustees of the schools, made several sweeping staff and administration changes at Mississippi's institutions of higher learning.
 Chadwick was retained as "Professor unassigned, outside of athletics, at the same salary."

 Late life and death

-After leaving athletics, Chadiwck work in Lamar Life Insurance company.
-He was killed on June 5, 1934, in an automobile accident near Raymond, Mississippi.
+After leaving athletics, Chadwick worked for the Lamar Life Insurance Company.
+He was killed on June 5, 1934 in an automobile accident near Raymond, Mississippi.